fahadfayyaz/Bizfile/README.md

 - The scraper runs one job at a time through an in-process queue.
 - It uses a persistent Chrome profile for a stable browser session.
 - It uses realistic delays between important actions.
-- It avoids repeated retries after challenge screens.
+- It avoids repeated retries after risk or security responses.
-- It can pause for a human to resolve a visible challenge when `MANUAL_CHALLENGE_WAIT_MS` is enabled.
 - It treats genuine no-data pages as valid `200` responses with `filingCount: 0`.
 - `src/index.js` includes manual delay support for debugging so searches are not repeatedly submitted while fixing later steps.